 Anne Frank House - Museum

-Anne Frank is one of Amsterdam’s most well known former residents.
-The Anne Frank House at Prinsengracht 263 in Amsterdam is where she lived in hiding with her family for more than two years during World War II.
-Now converted into a museum it contains a sobering exhibition about the persecution of the Jews during the war, as well as discrimination in general.
+Anne Frank is one of the most well-known former residents of Amsterdam.
+The Anne Frank House at Prinsengracht 263 is where she and her family hid for over two years during World War II.
+It has now been transformed into a museum with a sobering exhibition on the persecution of Jews during the war and discrimination in general.

 tel. +31 205 567 105